haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 ```

 Note: we're using `const` instead of `let` when requiring the function.
 The behaviour is the same than `let` - it declares a variable - however `sayHello` cannot be reassigned to something else later.
 This is a good practice in idiomatic JavaScript to always use `const` for functions that are required from other files, so we'll use it rather than `let`.

-Using this new learning, do the following things:
-1. Modify the file `add.js` to export the `add` function.
-2. Modify the file `add.test.js` to require the `add` function from the `add.js` file.

 Once this is done, we can run `jest` again, and we should see our test passing!
 Congratulations, you've just wrote your first Jest test!